treshugart/witness/README.md

 espy
 ====

-Listen for changes in objects.
+Listen for changes in JavaScript objects.